qqrm/cardputer-wallet/host-cli/README.md

 The host-side command line utility coordinates communication with the Cardputer over the USB CDC interface.
 It is responsible for:

 - discovering the virtual serial port exposed by the firmware;
-- encoding requests with the shared CBOR schema and transmitting them to the device;
+- encoding requests with the shared postcard schema and transmitting them to the device;
-- decoding CBOR responses and presenting status information to the user;
+- decoding postcard responses and presenting status information to the user;
 - providing troubleshooting commands for flashing, diagnostics, and state introspection.

-This crate depends on `serialport` for the CDC transport and `serde_cbor` for the binary message format shared with the firmware.
+This crate depends on `serialport` for the CDC transport and uses postcard codecs shared with the firmware.

 ## Usage